 The idea of carpooling is nothing new.
 In today’s eco-friendly mindset, the idea is encouraged and looked upon with high regard.
-With gas prices consistently over $3 per gallon, the idea is actually wallet friendly as well.
+With gas prices consistently over $3 per gallon, the idea is actually wallet-friendly as well.
 This is why so many people have chosen to use this effective method to get to work and various other locations.
 Based on data collected in the 2000 U.S. Census, 15.6 million commuters used a carpool to get to work.
 Now as long as the driver is not making a profit from the act of carpooling, he or she is covered by the standard insurance policy.
-In some states, people have taken the idea of carpooling to the next level and enacted peer to peer car sharing programs which have raised questions on insurance coverage.
+In some states, people have taken the idea of carpooling to the next level and enacted peer-to-peer car-sharing programs that have raised questions about insurance coverage.

-A peer to peer car sharing program, or P2P as it is commonly referred to, is a program developed that allows individuals to become a member of a car-sharing program that allows them to share their cars with total strangers by renting it out either on an hourly or daily basis.
-Also, if someone does not own a car, they are able to become a part of the program and borrow cars on an as needed basis for a fee.
-Many programs have an initial fee for a membership and will also conduct background checks but then members have access to a database which lists availabilities.
-There are for profit and non-profit programs out there and programs normally have a type of insurance coverage as well.
+A peer-to-peer car-sharing program, or P2P as it is commonly referred to, is a program developed that allows individuals to become a member of a car-sharing program that allows them to share their cars with total strangers by renting them out either on an hourly or daily basis.
+Also, if someone does not own a car, they are able to become a part of the program and borrow cars on an as-needed basis for a fee.
+Many programs have an initial fee for a membership and will also conduct background checks, but then members have access to a database that lists availability.
+There are for-profit and non-profit programs out there, and programs normally have a type of insurance coverage as well.

-Also, when your car is being subjected to many different drivers in varying conditions it places a higher risk of accident on your personal vehicle.
-One of the standard factors that goes into determining an insurance policy is how the car will be used.
-Loretta Worters, vice president of communication a Insurance Information Institute says that, ‘Some insurers view car-sharing services as a higher rise, so they may cancel or not renew a driver’s car insurance policy or increase premiums if a policyholder’s vehicle is involved in an accident while it’s being rented.”
+Also, when your car is being subjected to many different drivers in varying conditions, it places a higher risk of an accident on your personal vehicle.
+One of the factors that go into determining an insurance policy is how the car will be used.
+Loretta Worters, vice president of communication at the Insurance Information Institute says that ‘Some insurers view car-sharing services as a higher rise, so they may cancel or not renew a driver’s car insurance policy or increase premiums if a policyholder’s vehicle is involved in an accident while it’s being rented.”

 Liability and depreciation are areas of concern.
-If a car owner who has not properly maintained their vehicle rents it out and an accident occurs due to the poor upkeep, which policy covers the damage?
+If a car owner who has not properly maintained their vehicle rents it out and an accident occurs due to poor upkeep, which policy covers the damage?
 It is not known if all P2P programs provide any kind of vehicle inspection prior to renting.
-A law in Oregon that covers car sharing states that the car sharing company has the right to pursue the car owner for liability of any damages if it seems as if the state of the car was misrepresented.
+A law in Oregon that covers car-sharing states that the car-sharing company has the right to pursue the car owner for liability of any damages if it seems as if the state of the car was misrepresented.